Peshikan’s books: Stranger, Shadows of Invisible Dogs and Filiad

 Peshikan, the author of this site, welcomes book lovers.

 Stranger and Shadows of Invisible Dogs are collections of short stories.
 The characters in both books are unique and strange.
-Through their visions and memories they are trying to find the lost path in their life where the shadows “remain neither in a happy afternoon nor in their own muddled life.”
+They try to find the lost path in their existence where the shadows “remain neither in a happy afternoon nor in their own muddled life.”

 Filiad, Peshikan’s last book, is a challenging story of transcendent passion.
 The novel is provocative, controversial and treated from a slanted angle, through the eyes of a father—a complex person who is able to watch himself and his mind at work.